Topics on this page

 - Specify your directory's schema.
-(If you haven't customized the schema, you can use the default values for a Microsoft Active Directory server.)
+If you have not customized the schema, you can use the default values for a Microsoft Active Directory server.

 - Select Create a Scheduled Task to Synchronize this Directory if you want to automatically keep this structure in Workload Security synchronized with your Active Directory server.
-A Scheduled Task wizard will appear when you are finished adding the directory.
-(You can set this up later using the Scheduled Tasks wizard: Administration > Scheduled Tasks.)
+A Scheduled Task wizard appears when you are finished adding the directory.
+You can set this up later using the Scheduled Tasks wizard: Administration > Scheduled Tasks.

 - Click Next to continue.

-- When Workload Security has imported your directory, it will display a list of computers that it added.
+- When Workload Security has imported your directory, it displays a list of computers that it added.
 Click Finish.

 The directory structure will appear on the Computers page.